GEO1100 – Evolution of the Earth

 This course provides an introduction to the Earth’s evolution from the formation of the Solar System to the Anthropocene.
-Central themes include the structure of the Earth, the main rock types, plate tectonics, formation of ocean floor and continents, mountain chains, paleoclimate, ice ages, and today’s climate, ocean and atmosphere.
-In addition, we focus on interactions between inner and outer forces and the exchange of mass and energy between the lithosphere, hydrosphere, cryosphere, atmosphere, biosphere and anthroposphere.
-The course will also consider the societal role of geosciences today, including the UN sustainable development goals.
+Central themes include the structure of the Earth, plate tectonics, the formation of the ocean floor and continents, the rock cycle, paleoclimate, including hothouses and ice ages.
+You will also learn about the key processes controlling the Earth's climate and the composition of the atmosphere.
+In addition, we focus on interactions between inner and outer forces and the exchange of mass and energy between Earth's spheres.
+We will furthermore discuss the societal role of geosciences today, including the UN sustainable development goals.
+Finally, you will be introduced to field methods and get experience with academic writing.

 After taking this course, you will be able to

-- describe and understand the formation and evolution of the Earth
+- describe the main developments in the evolution of the Earth

-- mathematically describe a selection of key Earth processes
+- use mathematical descriptions for a selection of key Earth processes

-- discuss the effects and consequences of human activities on the Earth system
+- reflect on the effects and consequences of human activities on the Earth system